Philosophy of psychedelics: 20th century

-After using mescaline in 1953, Aldous Huxley wrote The Doors of Perception where he advanced the theory that psychedelic compounds could produce mystical experiences and knowledge, "what the visionary, the medium, even the mystic were talking about" and what eastern philosophy described with terms like satcitananda, godhead, suchness, shunyata, anatta and dharmakaya.
-Huxley also quotes the philosopher C. D. Broad, which held that the brain and nervous system might act as a reducing valve of all the stimuli in the universe:
+After using mescaline in 1953, Aldous Huxley wrote The Doors of Perception where he advanced the theory that psychedelic compounds could produce mystical experiences and knowledge, "what the visionary, the medium, even the mystic were talking about" and what Eastern philosophy described with terms like satcitananda, godhead, suchness, shunyata, anatta and dharmakaya.
+Huxley also quotes the philosopher C. D. Broad, who held that the brain and nervous system might act as a reducing valve of all the stimuli in the universe:

 According to such a theory, each one of us is potentially Mind at Large.
 But in so far as we are animals, our business is at all costs to survive.
 To make biological survival possible, Mind at Large has to be funneled through the reducing valve of the brain and nervous system.
 What comes out at the other end is a measly trickle of the kind of consciousness which will help us to stay alive on the surface of this Particular planet.

 Huxley wrote that it was possible that certain human beings could, through drugs, meditation, etc. circumvent the reducing valve and experience something far beyond everyday consciousness.
 This experience Huxley saw as the source of all mysticism, a theory termed the perennial philosophy.
 He also discusses art and the legality of various drugs in the West as well as arguing for the importance for self-transcendence.
 Huxley's philosophical novel Island also described a utopian society that used a psychedelic substance for spiritual purposes.

 In the early 1960s a group that eventually came to be called "Harvard Psychedelic Club" which included Timothy Leary, Huston Smith and Ram Dass administered psychedelics to Harvard students.
 The group experimented with psychedelics in experiments such as the Harvard Psilocybin Project.
 Huston Smith's last work, Cleansing the Doors of Perception, describes the Harvard Project in which he participated.

-Ram Dass' Be Here Now and Tim Leary's The Psychedelic Experience: A Manual Based on The Tibetan Book of the Dead compared the psychedelic experiences to eastern philosophy and mystical states of consciousness.
-These books further popularized the idea that eastern - particularly Indian philosophical and spiritual insights could be obtained from using psychedelics.
+Ram Dass' Be Here Now and Timothy Leary's The Psychedelic Experience: A Manual Based on The Tibetan Book of the Dead compared the psychedelic experiences to Eastern philosophy and mystical states of consciousness.
+These books further popularized the idea that Eastern – particularly Indian – philosophical and spiritual insights could be obtained from using psychedelics.
 One of these experiences described in The Psychedelic Experience is that of ego death or depersonalization.